flutter/website/src/docs/codelabs/extended-flex-widget.md

 ## Icon widget

-The `Icon` widget displays a graphical symbol, which represents an aspect of the UI.
+The `Icon` widget displays a graphical symbol that represents an aspect of the UI.
 Flutter is preloaded with icon packages for [Material](https://api.flutter.dev/flutter/material/MaterialApp-class.html) and [Cupertino](https://api.flutter.dev/flutter/cupertino/CupertinoApp-class.html) applications.